docusign/sample-app-webforms-csharp/README.md

-# MyWebForms Sample Application: React
+# Web Forms Sample Application: React

 ## Introduction

-MyWebForms App sample app is to provide ISV developers with a practical example of how to sign documents using web forms with focused view and embedded signing.
+The Docusign Web Forms Sample App shows developers with a practical example of how to sign documents using web forms with focused view and embedded signing.
 The application is Single Page Application leveraging the C# Docusign SDK.
 The SPA is created using React.js and .Net Web API.
 You can find a live instance at [https://mywebforms.sampleapps.docusign.com](https://mywebforms.sampleapps.docusign.com).

-MyWebForms demonstrates the following:
+Web Forms Sample App demonstrates the following:

 1. **Authentication** with Docusign via [JWT Grant](https://developers.docusign.com/platform/auth/jwt/).
 2. **Personal Loan:**